shakenfr/kubewire/README.md

 Kubernetes resources or namespaced resources which could impact the whole cluster.

-*Status*: Alpha, anything can change at any time

 ## Use case
 Kubernetes cluster administrators have great power.
 This means that